December 03, 2018

 In May, a draft report released by the U.S. Agency for Toxic Substances and Disease Registry, part of the U.S. Centers for Disease Control and Prevention, concluded that some residents who live near the former NAWC and WGNAS facilities" received water containing concentrations at (a) level up to 15 times the EPA LTHA," or Lifetime Health Advisory.

 The Italian study adds to a number of health-related concerns about PFAS contamination, which some studies indicate may affect growth, learning and behavior of infants and older children; lower a woman’s chance of getting pregnant; increase the risk of cancer; interfere with the body’s natural hormones; increase cholesterol levels; and affect the immune system.

-After researchers observed the abnormalities the exposed group faced, the researchers delved further into the experiment to see how the chemicals might be affecting their reproductive development.
-Lab tests show that PFOA and PFOS can bind with testosterone receptors inside the cell and disrupt the normal function of the hormone.
+After observing the abnormalities in the young men, whose average age was 18, the researchers probed further to see how the chemicals might be affecting their reproductive development.
+Experiments they conducted in the laboratory show that PFOA and PFOS can bind with testosterone receptors inside the cell and disrupt the normal function of the hormone.

-The findings of this study provide a potential explanation to a perplexing question researchers have been faced with since a 2017 study found that sperm counts in the United States, Australia, Europe, and New Zealand have fallen more than 50 percent.
-Environmental contaminants are being increasingly recognized as playing a role in this worldwide trend.
+The findings provide a potential explanation to a perplexing question that arose after a 2017 study discovered that sperm counts in the United States, Australia, Europe and New Zealand have fallen more than 50 percent over the last 40 years.
+Environmental contaminants potentially play a role in the trend.

-Other known contributors to these widespread reproductive issues are plastic additives phthalates and BPA, which also pose a threat to men’s reproductive health.
+Other known contributors to these widespread reproductive issues are two plastic additives, phthalates and BPA, which also pose a threat to men’s reproductive health.